-If you failed to receive vote-by-mail ballot or you have lost or destroyed your original vote-by-mail ballot, the timeframe to request a vote-by-mail ballot has passed, and you are unable to vote in person at the polls, you may apply in writing for a late vote-by-mail ballot.
+If you failed to receive your vote-by-mail ballot or you have lost or destroyed your original vote-by-mail ballot, and you are unable to vote in person at the polls, you may apply in writing for a late vote-by-mail ballot.
 This application will need to be provided in person to the county elections official by you or your representative.
 (Elec.
 Code, § 3014(b).)